 Children who are in the United States and unable to be reunited with their parents may be able to get a green card as an SIJ.
 Children who get a green card as an SIJ can stay in the U.S. and work but are not able to petition to bring their parents or siblings to the United States.

 If you have suffered persecution in your home country for race, religion, nationality, membership in a social group or political opinions you may qualify for asylum in the U.S..

 If you are in the United States and the Secretary of Homeland Security decides it is no longer safe for you to return home, you may apply for TPS allowing you to stay in the U.S. and work until the decision prohibiting you from returning home is lifted.

 If you have obtained DACA, we can help apply to renew your DACA status.

 NACARA allows certain individuals to remain in the U.S. based on several different criteria, including the fact that you must be from a select number of countries, have lived in the U.S. for at least seven years at the time of your application and your removal would pose an extreme hardship for your family.

 Deferred Action (Deferred Enforcement Departure)

 Deferred action is a discretionary relief provided to people who are otherwise deportable, or have a final order of deportation, but for humanitarian reasons need to stay a bit longer to manage their affairs.
 It is temporary in nature, adjudicated on a case-by-case basis, and can be granted by the local USCIS district director.
 It is commonly known as Deferred Enforced Departure, or deferral of removal.

 At Bassey Immigration Law Center, we have a long history of helping to reunite families in Florida and throughout the United States.
-Get in touch with a skilled Florida immigration attorney by calling our Tampa office at 813-600-3340, our Clearwater office at 727-408-5170, or contacting us online.
+Get in touch with a skilled Florida immigration attorney by calling our Tampa office at 813-600-3340 or our Clearwater office at 727-408-5170, or by contacting us online.